-It was significant that JJ had hugged me, and openly showed affection to me, in front of her father.
+It was significant that my daughter had hugged me, and openly showed affection to me, in front of her father.
 I could not recall when that had ever happened before.
 Martin reacted by demanding a hug.
-And JJ refused.
+And she refused.
 When he gave me ‘The Look’ it only confirmed what I had already sensed – he was angry, and somehow would lash out at me.

-Retaliation – Using my Daughter as a Pawn
+Retaliation – Using a Child as a Pawn